 Any original art created in any software package.
 Exhibit may not include scanned work, clip art, downloaded images from the internet, any imported image, or photographs.
 All pixels must be original.
 Photo mosaics are NOT allowed.
 Exhibitors in this class (like all other classes in this sub-section) must be enrolled in Visual Arts; Computer project enrollment is not required.
 NOTE: Wood and metal exhibits created through the use of laser cutting programs/devices should be entered in this class.
-Plastic exhibits with an artistic focus created using a 3-D printer should be entered in this class.
-If the art created is designed to hang, then the entry should have some protective covering, such as a glass frame, and prepared for hanging.
+Plastic exhibits with an artistic focus created using a 3-D printer should be entered in this class a glass frame, and prepared for hanging.
 If the art is something that has been created with a laser cutting program/device and is NOT designed to hand, it does not require protective covering nor does it need to be prepared to hang.